-1.4.
-Graduate Guidelines and Catalog Year
+1.4 Graduate Guidelines and Catalog Year

 The catalog year determines the set of academic requirements that must be fulfilled for graduation from the program.
 Students graduate under the catalog in effect when they begin enrollment for that particular degree at UF, provided they maintain continuous enrollment.
-A catalog year runs from Summer B of one year to Summer A of the next year (e.g. for this catalog Summer B 2017 to Summer A 2018).
+A catalog year runs from Summer B of one year to Summer A of the next year (for example, Summer B 2020 to Summer A 2021).
 Students who are unregistered for 2 or more consecutive terms must reapply for admission and will be assigned the catalog in effect when enrollment is resumed.
-Students transitioning to a more advanced degree (e.g. Masters to Doctoral) must follow the catalog year in effect when they begin the new degree program.
+Students transitioning to a more advanced degree (e.g. Master's to Doctoral) must follow the catalog year in effect when they begin the new degree program.
 Students may request to be assigned a catalog year later than their original enrollment term by filling out a catalog year change form (see BME website).
-If a student wishes to be assigned an earlier year, they must file a petition, with appropriate justification, to the BME GPC.
+If a student wishes to be assigned an earlier year, they must file a petition, with appropriate justification, to the BME Graduate Program Committee.

-1.5.
-Graduate Assistantships and Fellowships
+1.5 Graduate Assistantships and Fellowships

-The Department of Biomedical Engineering offers Graduate Assistantships and Graduate Fellowships to select students in good academic standing.
+The Department of Biomedical Engineering offers Graduate Assistantships and Fellowships/Awards to select students in good academic standing.
 Stipend minimums are defined by the department.
 All doctoral students that complete their application to the program by the posted academic deadlines of the department are automatically eligible.
-Additional assistantships may be sponsored the Doctoral Chair.
+Additional assistantships may be sponsored by the Doctoral Chair.
 Students are highly encouraged to apply for external fellowships such as NSF, NIH NRSA, NDSEG, DoD, DoE, and DoHS.
-See the BME website for more information on these opportunities:
+See the student resources page on the BME website for more information on these opportunities.